-7 Acknowledgments
+Acknowledgments

 The authors thank the Swiss National Science Foundation for supporting this work through the National Center of Competence in Research (NCCR) on Interactive Multimodal Information Management (IM2); this work was also supported by the European projects BANCA and CIMWOS, through the Swiss Federal Office for Education and Science (OFES).
-The authors also thank Sebastien Marcel for useful suggestions.
+The authors also thank S. Marcel for useful suggestions.
+The GMM and HMM systems were implemented with the aid of the Torch machine learning library [3].